lmullen/lincolnmullen.com/content/page/office-hours.md

 ---

 Greetings.
 You probably landed here either because you are a student looking for an office hours appointment or a collaborator looking to schedule a meeting.
 Please note that in academic year 2021--22 I will either be on a fellowship or on leave, and so I will only be taking meetings only at set times.
 Please use the link below to schedule a time.
 These really and truly are all of the times that I have available.
 Let's assume that a meeting will be on Zoom unless you and I arrange otherwise.
+Please book an appointment only if we have some current relationship where that would be expected.
+If we don't know one another, please send me an email first before booking an appointment.

 **Appointments:** [Book an office hours appointment](https://fantastical.app/lincoln-Un6G/office-hours)<br>
 **Office:** Research Hall 484, George Mason University<br>